The Harbingers: The Soul Rangers

 A year later, an add-on called The Soul Rangers was released.
 The add-on allows players to play only as The Soul Rangers and is hosted by a Soul Ranger calling himself Dr. Mastiff.
 The add-on was released because the creators found out that players enjoy causing damage as The Soul Rangers.

-This game had a major variation in the rule conditions of the base game in that players start out with all keystones of each color in their possession and, upon becoming their chosen Soul Ranger, must get rid of their keystones before they can head back home.
+This game had a major variation in the rule conditions of the base game in that players start out with all keystones of each color in their possession and, upon becoming their chosen Soul Ranger, must get rid of their keystones -by "dumping" them either on the spaces on the board or on other players- before they can head back home.
 Each player could also, upon getting rid of a certain keystone, choose to use their Numb Skull token as a "Grunt" whenever their turn came around.
 Each Soul Ranger also had a unique special skill that could be used also after getting rid of a certain keystone.
 The win condition was also changed so that if a fear drawn from the well corresponded with the player's earlier written fear (in this case, "what disgusted them most"), they won the game.